-- 1) Photographic evidence of ground-level smoke at the monitor - 2) Concentrations of supporting measurements [CO, PM (mass or speciation), VOCs, or altered pollutant ratios] - 3) Evidence of changes in spatial/temporal patterns of O3 and/or NOx.
+- 1) Evidence of changes in spatial/temporal patterns of O3 and/or NOx. - 2) Photographic evidence of ground-level smoke at the monitor - 3) Concentrations of supporting ground level measurements [CO, PM (mass or speciation), VOCs, or altered pollutant ratios]

-While fires generate emissions of CO, NO, NO2, VOCs, PM10, and PM{2.5}, anthropogenic sources, such as industrial and vehicular combustion, also emit these pollutants.
+While fires typically generate emissions of CO, NO, NO2, VOCs, PM10, and PM{2.5}, anthropogenic sources, such as industrial and vehicular combustion, also emit these pollutants.
 Therefore, the air agency should distinguish the difference in the non-event pollutant behavior (e.g., concentration, timing, ratios, and/or spatial patterns) from the behavior during the event impact to more clearly show that the emissions from the fire(s) affected the monitor(s).
-Evidence from regulatory and non-regulatory (e.g., special purpose, emergency) monitors may be used to support these analyses.
+Air agencies can use evidence from regulatory and non-regulatory (e.g., special purpose, emergency) monitors to support these analyses.